 Rebekah's practice and career have been driven by her commitment to equal access to justice and her expertise in equality and human rights.
-She is passionate about her role for her clients and works tirelessly to ensure their case is regardless of factual or legal complexities is presented with rigour.
+She is passionate about her role for her clients and works tirelessly to ensure their case is presented with rigour regardless of factual or legal complexities.

 Rebekah has practised at the bar since 1998 with a specialised practice in Children Act cases, public and private.
 She has also worked overseas and in the UK for organisations that share her core values of equal access to justice and securing human rights for everyone.